dataminer-site/dataminer-site.github.io/docs/api/cli/overview.md

 ## Installation

-The DuckDB CLI (Command Line Interface) is a single, dependency-free executable.
+The DataMiner CLI (Command Line Interface) is a single, dependency-free executable.
 It is precompiled for Windows, Mac, and Linux for both the stable version and for nightly builds produced by GitHub Actions.
 Please see the [installation page](/docs/installation) under the CLI tab for download links.

-The DuckDB CLI is based on the SQLite command line shell, so CLI-client-specific functionality is similar to what is described in the [SQLite documentation](https://www.sqlite.org/cli.html) (although DuckDB's SQL syntax follows PostgreSQL conventions).
+The DataMiner CLI is based on the SQLite command line shell, so CLI-client-specific functionality is similar to what is described in the [SQLite documentation](https://www.sqlite.org/cli.html) (although DuckDB's SQL syntax follows PostgreSQL conventions).

-> DuckDB has a [tldr page](https://github.com/tldr-pages/tldr/blob/main/pages/common/duckdb.md) that summarizes the most common uses of the CLI client.
+> DataMiner has a [tldr page](https://github.com/tldr-pages/tldr/blob/main/pages/common/duckdb.md) that summarizes the most common uses of the CLI client.
 > If you have [tldr](https://github.com/tldr-pages/tldr) installed, you can display it by running `tldr duckdb`.

 ## Getting Started